-A. Members may take up to four (4) consecutive or non-consecutive (with Superintendent approval) paid bereavement days, in the event of a death in the immediate family.
-The immediate family is defined as parent, spouse, child, brother, sister, grandchild, grandparent by blood, parent-in-law and any other relative residing in the employee's household.
-The employee may request such leave for any other individual residing in the employee's household.
-Such request shall be considered by the Superintendent.
+A. Up to four (4) consecutive bereavement days paid in the event of a death in the immediate family.
+The immediate family is defined as parent, spouse, child, brother, sister, grandparent by blood, parent-in-law and any other relative residing in the employee’s household.
+The employee may request such leave for any other individual residing in the employee’s household.
+Such request shall be considered by the superintendent.

 B. Unused personal days may be used to extend bereavement leave with the Superintendent’s approval.

 A. The salary rates of all teachers covered by this agreement will be set forth on a yearly basis in the Commission's minutes.

 B. Teachers shall be paid on a bimonthly basis on the 15th and 30th of each month.
 In the event that the 15th and 30th is not a work day for the Commission, paychecks shall be issued on the last Commission work day prior to that respective 15th or 30th of that month.
 The June 15th paycheck shall be issued on the 15th of June.
 The June 30th paycheck shall be issued on the 30th of June.

 C. There shall be a salary guide for full time employees for the 2003-2004, 2004-2005 and 2005-2006 school years as set forth respectively as Schedule A attached to this contract.